Table of Contents (click to expand)

 To understand a phosphodiester bond, we first need to understand the basic structure of DNA and RNA.
 We know that DNA has a double helix structure, whereas RNA has a similar structure, except that it only has a single strand.

-DNA consists of three parts–a nitrogenous base, a sugar molecule and a triphosphate group.
+A nucleotide (the building block of DNA and RNA) consists of three parts: a nitrogenous base, a sugar molecule and a phosphate group.
 There are four nitrogenous bases: adenine, guanine, cytosine and thymine (uracil in RNA).
 The base, attached to the sugar molecule, is known as a nucleoside.
 The nucleoside attached to the phosphate group is called a nucleotide.

 Nucleotide